toliva/ConnectivityContent/apis/03-Insights/02-Sort-Rank-API-(experimental)/01-quick-start.md

 http://apis.integration.karmalab.net/june-hackathon/sort-ranks/lodgingSort/v1/hops/HopsAverageRanks?hotelId=1
 ```

-The response will contain the hotel's average sort position for check in dates starting from today for the next 90 days in that hotel's top TPIDs and regions.
+The response will contain the hotel's average sort position for check in dates starting from today for the next 90 days.
+The data is separately provided for each of the hotel's top points of sale and regions.

 ----